top of page

 Fees: we are a private practice and fees are payable at the time of consultation.
 Clients eligible for the Medicare Better Access initiative can claim rebates after paying the full session fee.

-Service limitations: please ensure that your patient is aware that we do not offer bulk billing, invoice third parties, accept Chronic Disease Management Plans, or offer crisis counselling.
+Service limitations: please ensure that your patient is aware that we do not offer bulk billing, invoice third parties, accept Chronic Disease Management Plans.

 Making a referral to us